HelmyBlub/chatSim/tasks.md

 Tasks:
 - first chat interactions
-    - choose dream job
+    - choose "dream job"
+        - steps:
+            - make property for citizen
+            - make property for chatter
+            - set when command is typed in chat
+            - display in selected data
+            - make citizen act on it
-        - citizen will try to become it
+        - citizen will try to become it, if it exist
         - dream job is displayed when selected
         - stored at chatter
         - if citizen inizialized in new run, should remember
         - should allow unvalid choices
             - future feature to implement job
+            - can only be one
         - command could be: !job <choise>
     - choose trait
         - command could be !trait <choise>
             - early bird or night owl
                 - otherwise will be randomised
+                - check how changing it of an existing citizen can affect their sleep cycle
             - only one can be choosen
                 - overwrites each other
+    - how to visualize to chatter what he can do to change his citizen behavior?
+        - what jobs do exist?
     - don't just consider commands.
 Set stuff based on chat messages
         - if ceraint words are seen in chat => set traits/jobs
         - advertisment bots messages -> make citizen want to be food market
+            - check in message: "add me on discord"
+                -> set dream job "food market"

 ---------------------------------------------------